LinkedInLearning/exploring-data-science-with-dotnet-using-polyglot-notebooks-and-mldotnet-2118724/README.md

 # Exploring Data Science with .NET using Polyglot Notebooks & ML.NET
 This is the repository for the LinkedIn Learning course Exploring Data Science with .NET using Polyglot Notebooks & ML.NET.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+In this course, Matt Eland—an AI specialist, Microsoft MVP, and author—equips experienced .NET developers with the skills to conduct data analytics and data science experiments using Polyglot Notebooks.
+Dive into the core of Polyglot Notebooks, its relationship to Jupyter Notebooks, and language support for C#, F#, PowerShell, SQL, and Mermaid diagrams.
+Learn data ingestion, sharing between kernels, exploratory data analysis with descriptive statistics, and data visualization using libraries like Microsoft.Data.Analysis, ScottPlot, and Plotly.NET.
+Explore basic machine learning concepts, model training, train/test splits, evaluation, and beginner classification/regression experiments with ML.NET's AutoML capabilities.
+Plus, cover advanced Polyglot Notebooks integrations like Azure OpenAI, Semantic Kernel, Sequence Diagram Generation, and Azure AI Services.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.